 - Cancers of the brain, spinal cord, bone, kidney, liver

 The list of eligible cancers is extensive; the types mentioned above represent a small percentage of all covered childhood cancers.
-Consult with our experienced VCF attorneys today to determine if you may qualify for health monitoring and financial compensation by filing a 9/11 childhood cancer claim.
+To file a VCF childhood cancer claim, individuals must first successfully register with the World Trade Centre Health Program (WTCHP).
+Here is a complete list of all WTCHP-certified health conditions and injuries.
+Consult with our experienced VCF attorneys today to determine eligibility for medical treatment and health monitoring through the WTCHP and financial compensation through filing a VCF childhood cancer claim.

 Contact Weisfuse & Weisfuse, LLP Today

-A 9/11 lawyer can help you determine if you are eligible for compensation and properly present your claim so that you may obtain the compensation you deserve as quickly as possible.
-If you were present in the 9/11 Exposure Zone and are suffering from a childhood cancer, the skilled legal team at Weisfuse & Weisfuse, LLP will help you obtain the maximum compensation available to you by filing a 9/11 childhood cancer claim.
-Contact us today at 212-983-3000 for a free and confidential consultation about your case.
+A 9/11 lawyer can help victims of childhood cancers determine eligibility for compensation and properly present their claim to obtain compensation as quickly as possible.
+Anyone present in the 9/11 Exposure Zone, who is suffering from childhood cancer, should seek immediate legal counsel.
+The skilled legal team at Weisfuse & Weisfuse, LLP can help victims obtain the maximum compensation available by filing a VCF childhood cancer claim.
+Contact us today at 212-983-3000 for a free and confidential consultation.